edisionnano/Yuzu-Linux-Guide/README.md

 - Update - Updates fix games in many ways, most of the times you want the latest version but some other times it may not be compatible with Yuzu or the mods you are using yet.
 - DLC - Downloadable content expands the games so you do want those.
 - [Mods](https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods) - Mods fix games or enhance them in many ways, take a look if the games you wanna play are on the list and grab the ones you want.
+I use softcobra to get my game files but you can use anything you want<br/>
 TIP:Do not download shader caches for yuzu, they get invalidated, it's recommended that you build your own shader cache.
 ## Getting Started and Configuration
 Create a folder on your home folder called ```.switch``` and drop prod.keys inside (if you can't see hidden folders press Ctrl+H), these keys will be used by Ryujinx too.<br/>